LBPhysics/2025_master_thesis_python_leopold_bodamer/README.md

 ### HPC Batching Workflow (Run on a Cluster)
 For large-scale runs (e.g., full sweeps with many inhomogeneous samples and coherence times).
 Supports all combinations with parallel batching.
 Processing and plotting are automated.
+Is structured similar to the local workflow but splits the simulation into batches that are atomically executed on the cluster:

 1. **Dispatch batches** — Run `python scripts/hpc_batch_dispatch.py --sim_type {1d,2d} --n_batches N [--rng_seed S] [--no_submit]`.
 Generates SLURM jobs that split work across combinations.
 Validates locally first.